-The Standardized CET1, Tier 1 capital and Total capital ratios were 11.8%, 13.5% and 15.9%, respectively, as of June 2015.
+The Standardized CET1, Tier 1 capital and Total capital ratios were 13.3%, 15.3% and 18.1%, respectively, as of September 2017.
 These ratios reflect the applicable transitional provisions.
 For additional information about our Standardized capital ratios with transitional provisions, see "Note 20.
-Regulation and Capital Adequacy," in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-O.
+Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.

-The Basel III Advanced Rules require an Advanced approach bank holding company to meet a series of qualification requirements on an ongoing basis, and to notify supervisors of any change to a model that would result in a material change in its RWAs for an exposure type, or when it makes any significant change to its modeling assumptions.
-These qualification requirements address the following areas: the bank's governance processes and systems for maintaining adequate capital commensurate with its risk profile; its internal systems for segmenting exposures and applying risk weights; its quantification of risk parameters used including its modelbased estimates of exposures; its operational risk management processes, data management and quantification systems; the data management systems that are designed to support the timely and accurate reporting of risk-based capital requirements; and the control, oversight and validation mechanisms exercised by senior management and by the Board of Directors of Group Inc. (Board).
+The Basel III Advanced Rules require an Advanced approach bank holding company to meet a series of qualification requirements on an ongoing basis.
+They also require notification to supervisors of any change to a model that results in a material change in its RWAs, or of any significant change to its modeling assumptions.
+These qualification requirements address the following areas: the bank's governance processes and systems for maintaining adequate capital commensurate with its risk profile; its internal systems for segmenting exposures and applying risk weights; its quantification of risk parameters used including its model-based estimates of exposures; its operational risk management processes, data management and quantification systems; the data management systems that are designed to support the timely and accurate reporting of risk-based capital requirements; and the control, oversight and validation mechanisms exercised by senior management and by the Board of Directors of Group Inc. (Board).